joereddington/joereddington.github.io/diary/index.md

 ## 23/02/21 06:36 to 06:58, Work inbox cleared out, that was quick and cool.

-Wait, I should be checeking the damn calendar

 ## 23/02/21 07:08 to 07:31, emailed trusteses +EQT

 Emailing the trustees.